Adarsh0007/Adarsh0007/README.md

 # 💫 About Me:
-- :telescope: I’m working as a Senior Software Engineer and contributing to frontend for building web applications.
+- :telescope: I’m working as a Technical Lead and contributing to frontend for building web applications.
 - :seedling: Exploring Design Patterns and Web architectures.
 - :zap: In my free time, I solve problems on Data Structures and read tech articles.